-RECOMMENDED: Review the Versioning and Revision Control section to understand how to properly maintain versions of your custom IP.
+RECOMMENDED: Review the All dependency expressions will be evaluated as a tcl expr code. section to understand how to properly maintain versions of your custom IP.

 - 2. In the Vivado project used to edit the custom IP, upgrade the Xilinx IP.
-After the upgrade of the IP is complete, ensure that the custom IP operates as expected and make any additional modifications to keep functionality. - 3.
-Ensure the Package IP window has fully merged the changes and repackage the IP.
+After the upgrade of the IP is complete, ensure that the custom IP operates as expected and make any additional modifications to keep functionality. - Ensure the Package IP window has fully merged the changes and repackage the IP.
 For more information on the Package IP window, see Packaging a Specified Directory in Chapter 3.